nickytonline/source.nickytonline.github.io/src/pages/articles/2017-12-20-my-visual-studio-code-setup/index.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Perhaps the most striking stat on the 2017 State of <a href="https://twitter.com/hashtag/JavaScript?src=hash&amp;ref_src=twsrc%5Etfw">#JavaScript</a> Survey: VS Code (<a href="https://twitter.com/code?ref_src=twsrc%5Etfw">@code</a>) is by far the most popular editor - and it&#39;s only 2.5 years old!<br><br>❤️ the new Microsoft.<a href="https://t.co/BwfJBHln4y">https://t.co/BwfJBHln4y</a> <a href="https://t.co/pd1GWQJB7X">pic.twitter.com/pd1GWQJB7X</a></p>&mdash; Cory House 🏠 (@housecor) <a href="https://twitter.com/housecor/status/940799686826430464?ref_src=twsrc%5Etfw">December 13, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 [VS Code](https://code.visualstudio.com/Download) is my editor of choice.
 It's great for web dev, and if you're developing with [TypeScript](http://www.typescriptlang.org), it's definitely the way to go.
 Fun fact... it's written in TypeScript.
-If you're interested in learning more about TypeScript, check out my blog post [Why You Might Want to Consider Using TypeScript](why-you-might-want-to-consider-using-typescript).
+If you're interested in learning more about TypeScript, check out my blog post [Consider Using TypeScript](https://www.iamdeveloper.com/consider-using-typescript/).

 TypeScript is what gives VS Code its refactoring and intellisense capabilities.
 Here's the really cool part.
 You get typed intellisense even if you're not using TypeScript via [Automatic Type Acquisition](https://code.visualstudio.com/docs/languages/javascript#_automatic-type-acquisition).